keyboardmedicNL/clipbot/readme.md

 - a post script that sends a http post to a watchdog server of your choosing, wich wont happen if the url is left blank in the config
 - a http webserver running to use for uptime monitoring by having an approachable url wich can be checked with something like uptime kuma
 - remote logging capabilities with use of a discord webhook where debugging messages get posted, wich wont happen if the url is left blank in the config
+- remote alerts on errors trough gotify, wich wont happen if the url is left blank in the config

 # how to use:
 1. install python on your system from the python website https://www.python.org/downloads/